macroquest/docs/main/rules.md

 There are serveral reasons for this.

-* Self preservation -- The more blatant hacks that are exposed to the general EQ public, the greater the outcry for

-  SoE to attack us.
-If SoE changes their antihacking efforts, it might take months for us to recover.
+* Self preservation -- The more blatant hacks that are exposed to the general EQ public, the greater the outcry for DBG to attack us.
+If DBG changes their antihacking efforts, it might take months for us to recover.

-* Game preservation -- Some of us still play the game and it seems that active hacks always fall into the hands of
+* Game preservation -- Some of us still play the game and it seems that active hacks always fall into the hands of idiots.

-  idiots.

 * Hack preservation -- Once the hack is out, everyone will abuse it and it will get nerfed.